|Fall 2015, Monday 6:00-8:40

 This course examines the intellectual foundations of archaeological research and studies how material culture is archaeologically theorized, investigated, and evaluated.
 The course focuses on the theoretical foundations of archaeological research and examines the subjects archaeologists typically study, the methods and techniques used to analyze material culture, and archaeological discourse.
 We will study the diversity of archaeological thought, examine interdisciplinary approaches to material culture research, and probe the breadth of material culture scholarship.
 The class stresses archaeology's broad intellectual foundation, encourages creative thinking about objects, and examines how anthropologists can develop and conduct rigorous and innovative material culture research.

-Course grading will be derived from a journal review exercise (20%), an Ebay artifact analysis (25%), a class presentation and reading response paper on a course reading (10%), a self-reflection paper on archaeology (10%), attendance (10%), and a collection analysis (25%).
+Course grading will be derived from a self-reflection paper on archaeology (15%), an Ebay artifact analysis (30%), a class presentation and reading response paper on a course reading (15%), attendance (10%), and a collection analysis (30%).

 |A self-reflection paper worth